How does cost affect access to healthcare?

 1 in 6 insulin users rationed insulin due to cost in 2021

 In 2021, 1 in 6 insulin users (17%) reported either delaying buying insulin, skipping an insulin dose, or taking less insulin than needed due to cost.
-Among all adults, 7% reported rationing prescribed medication due to cost and 5% did not get needed prescription medication to save money.
-The 2022 NHIS did not ask respondents whether they rationed insulin due to cost.
+Among all adults, 8% reported rationing prescribed medication due to cost and 6% did not get needed prescription medication to save money.
+The most recent NHIS (2023) did not ask respondents whether they rationed insulin due to cost.

 In 2022, several measures to address medication costs for Medicare beneficiaries were signed into law as part of the Inflation Reduction Act.
 These provisions include a $35 monthly cap on the out-of-pocket cost of insulin for Medicare beneficiaries and federal price negotiations for certain medications covered by Medicare.